dkarthe/webjeda-blog/_posts/2016-03-26-jekyll-subscribe-option-feedburner.md

 <div class="tips">
 <h3>Tips</h3>
-<p>If the images aer not showing up on your feedburner feed, then you may be using relative URL for your images.
+<p>If the images are not showing up on your feedburner feed, then you may be using relative URL for your images.
 Use complete URL <strong>http://blog.webjeda/images/some-image.jpg</strong> of the image instead of a relative URL <strong>/images/some-image.jpg</strong>.
 In Jekyll this can be achieved by using <code>site.url</code> or <code>site.baseurl</code> variable.</p>
 </div>

 There are plenty of options to customize your feed.
 First thing I customize is the confirmation email.
 Whenever a user subscribes to your blog using feedburner, he will recieve an email asking to click on confirmation.

 It is important to convince them to click on it.
 In order to do that, edit the email in a compelling fashion so that user knows you have something to offer.

 And also do not forget to include your logo in the email.
-Many a times user may not check his/her email for a while and your email may look un-related if he/she sees it late.
-Human brain is made to recall images faster than text.
+Many a times user may not check his/her email for a while and your email may look un-related if he/she checks it in a later time.
+Human brain can recall images easier than text.
 So do not forget to configure the confirmation email so that it includes a logo.

-I hope that helped to configure Feedburner for your blog.
+I hope that helped to setup Feedburner for your blog.
 Now that you know how it works, subscribe to my blog.
 I publish new articles every other week.

 Thanks for reading!